Arthas26/privacy-policy/README.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at trivedijayesh2622@gmail.com.

+Google Admob, analytics, Firebase, Play game services Privacy Policy & opt out